✦ Listing is for a digital download workbook to be printed at home. No physical product will be delivered.

 congrats. you made it! go drink some wine.

 Last updated: May 26, 2018

 Please read these Terms and Conditions (“Terms”, “Terms and Conditions”) carefully before using the website and any affiliated services, products, subdomains (shop.kerrielegend.com, store.kerrielegend.com) operated by Kerrie Legend (“I”, “myself”, or “my”).
 “Service” is applicable to any and all content, display of content, services provided, courses provided, as well as products provided, by any domain and subdomain owned and operated therein.

 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who access or use the Services and Products issued by Kerrie Legend.

 By accessing or using the Service you agree to be bound by these Terms.
 If you disagree with any part of the terms then you may not access the Service.

 All digital purchases are final and are non-refundable.
-All courses and downloads therein are nonrefundable and are available to the purchaser for the lifetime of the company.
+All courses and downloads therein are nonrefundable and are available to the purchaser for the lifetime of the company, unless your account goes dormant and unused.
 All clients, customers, and purchasers are expected to comply with copyrights and conduct themselves in a professional manner in any communication exchange or business transaction.

 Some parts of the Services available are billed on a subscription basis (“Subscription(s)”).
 You will be billed in advance on a recurring basis for any design services, PA services, social media management, photography memberships, course subscriptions, etc.